 But of them all, I’ve found the prettiest buildings in the back of Khreschatyk, along Arkhitektora Horodetskoho street or to Yaroslaviv Val street close to Zoloty Vorota.
 The most famous one is definitely House with Chimeras – too bad these days you can’t get very close as it’s such a beauty!

 Recently Kiev has become the capital of street art in Eastern Europe.
 It’s impossible to see all the amazing works there over the weekend only, there’re so many of them.
 But you can try to find some and a great online map will definitely help you with that – you can check it here.

-The biggest influence on Kiev’s street art have recent politic events and the Ukrainian identity.
-You can see works by some of the world famous artists on the walls of Kiev, including Fintan Magee, ROA or Vhils.
+The biggest influence on Kiev’s street art has recent politic events and Ukrainian identity.
+You can see works by some of the world-famous artists on the walls of Kiev, including Fintan Magee, ROA or Vhils.
 Be sure to check my friends Kirsty and Mark’s post about street art in Kiev too!

 You might also want to join the street art tour in Kiev – click here for more details!